unixsurfer/anycast_healthchecker/README.rst

 a variable with the name ``ACAST_PS_ADVERTISE``.
 The name of the variable can be anything meaningful but ``bird_variable`` setting **must** be changed accordingly in order for anycast-healthchecker to modify it.

-Because anycast-healthchecker does not install ``anycast-prefixes.conf`` file, administrators should install an initial version with the following content and after the launch of anycast-healthchecker daemon the file is managed by anycast-healthchecker.
-Therefore, it **should not** be modified by other processes.
+``anycast-prefixes.conf`` file is not part of the anycast-healthchecker package, thus administrators need install an initial version with the following content and after the launch of anycast-healthchecker it **should not** modified by any other process(es) as its content is managed by anycast-healthchecker.

 ::